Generated Sierra Madre canyon river scene representing the Encampment River, not an exact location photo

 Start at Baggot Rocks near Riverside if you want the clearest official public access, then decide whether the river is good enough to justify more rugged upstream walking.

-Watch for runoff color, road conditions, winter-plowing limits, and whether the upstream trail corridor is blocked by downed trees.
+Watch for runoff color, road conditions, winter-plowing limits, and whether the upstream trail area is blocked by downed trees.

 Skip when runoff is still pushing hard, when the lower easement has no safe edges, or when the upstream trail plan looks more like obstacle management than fishing.